KnugiHK/rtmplite3/README.md

 notices.

 ## Documentation ##
-Instead looking at the documentation from the source code, I migrated (or migrating) the embedded documentation from the source code to Wiki of this repo.
+Instead of looking at the documentation from the source code, I migrated (or migrating) the embedded documentation from the source code to Wiki of this repo.

 # Getting Started #